1. Arrive on Time -

 6. Sharing What You Have Learned

 We would like to ask that you please refrain from sharing the information and techniques you learn in this class with others.
 If they would like to learn more about what you are doing, invite them to class where they may learn the information in a safe and controlled manner, with qualified instructors.
 Even if they do not want to participate, spectators are always welcome.

 7. Self Defense

 Please remember the art(s) you are learning is/are for self defense purposes only.
 Use of any of these martial arts in an aggressive manner is strictly prohibited, and is grounds for expulsion from the dojo.
 You are welcome to enter into sanctioned tournaments and similar activities with your instructor’s permission, but remember you are representing not only yourself, but also the entire Dynamic Martial Arts name.
 Please respect what so many have worked so hard to create.

 8. Past Injuries

 Students with past physical injuries are required to submit proof of health, signed by their parents (if under 18 years of age) and Physician before becoming a member of the dojo.
-The Chief Instructor reserves all right to cancel any membership if health reasons are endangering the student in JuJitsu.
+The Chief Instructor reserves all right to cancel any membership if health reasons are endangering the student.